neumino/neumino.github.io/movies.md

-### Abominable
+### Between Two Ferns: The Movie
-*Released on 2019-09-29, vote average 7.2*
+*Released on 2019-09-20, vote average 6.2*

-Trekking the 3000-mile journey from Shanghai to the Himalayan snowscapes, a group of misfits encounter a young Yeti named Everest, and they set off to reunite the magical creature with his family on the mountain of his namesake.
+Galifianakis dreamed of becoming a star.
+But when Will Ferrell discovered his public access TV show, &#39;Between Two Ferns&#39; and uploaded it to Funny or Die, Zach became a viral laughing stock.
+Now Zach and his crew are taking a road trip to complete a series of high-profile celebrity interviews and restore his reputation.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Ap0NRJD-2ts?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/OjljgkCQv5c?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>